What is Extended Trading?

 The U.S. options and futures markets tend to follow different trading hours, depending on the underlying assets, while the forex market operates 24 hours per day.

 Extended-hours trading provides added convenience that may not be present during the day trading session.
-Not everyone’s a full-time trader; thus, one of the biggest benefits of after-hours trading is that it allows one to make trades besides standard trading hours.
+Not everyone is a full-time trader; thus, one of the biggest benefits of after-hours trading is that it allows one to make trades outside of standard trading hours.

 Significant news events, such as company earnings releases, may be reported outside regular trading hours.
-Traders can use such type of information to trade immediately and make profits rather than waiting until the next day to take a position.
+Traders can use the said information to trade immediately and make profits rather than waiting until the next day to take a position.